gmnenad/CalculatorNotepad/README.md

     - as used in `counterCreateComb(d,m,1,1)`, it counts 'd' digits, each 1..m, and allows repeat ( so 3*3*3 is allowed)
     - since it is 'combination' counter, it automatically include only combinations without repeating, so if [2,3] is returned, it will not return [3,2]
         - for example, `counterCreateComb(2,4)` will count 12,13,14,23,24,34
-        - there are different versions of counters: `counterCreateComb` will count all permutations, and `counterCreate` will count all possible values
+        - there are different versions of counters: `counterCreatePerm` will count all permutations, and `counterCreate` will count all possible values
-    - ``counterCreateXX` functions return actual counter as a vector, which is here put in variable 'ac'
+    - `counterCreateXX` functions return actual counter as a vector, which is here put in variable 'ac'
 - `counterNotFinished(ac)` return true if counter is not finished counting.
 It works for all types of counters, and here used as `for` condition
 - `ac= counterNext(ac)` iterate to next valid counter combination, and store it back in 'ac'.
-When it reach last valid combo, next counterNotFinished will be false
+When it reach last valid combo, next `counterNotFinished` will be false
 - `counterValues(ac)` return vector with current counter values, eg `vec(2,3,3)`
-- `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will be calculate 2*3*3
+- `vMul(vector)` return product of each element in vector, so if we had `vec(2,3,3)` this will calculate 2x3x3
-- naturally, execution time of mathematical calculation is instant (0ms)
+- naturally, execution time of mathematical calculation is instant (~0ms)
-- this demonstrate very simple code that would be fairly complex if done using standard languages like C#
+- this demonstrate very simple notepad code that would be fairly complex if done using standard languages like C#